-Segment definitions use string data to define non-numerical constraints for segment audiences, such as “country name” or “loyalty program level”.
+Segment definitions use string data to define non-numerical constraints for audiences, such as “country name” or “loyalty program level”.

 String data is included in segment definitions using logical, inclusive/exclusive, and comparison statements.
 Once a string attribute is added to your segment definition, you can use string-relevant statements to evaluate it against other string fields.